drowe67/freedv-gui/USER_MANUAL.md

 * "Use another voice keyer file": Allows you to trigger the voice keyer using a different file from the one configured in Tools->Options.
 * "Record new voice keyer file": Triggers transmit and records your microphone audio to a file that you select.
 Pushing the Voice Keyer button will stop recording.
-* "Monitor recorded audio": Allows monitoring of microphone audio while recording voice keyer file.
+* "Monitor transmitted audio": Allows monitoring of audio while transmitting the voice keyer file.
 If enabled, a checkmark will appear next to this option.

 # Monitoring TX Audio